Not Insane or Anything You Want To: Side two: "Not Responsible" (23:26)

-This segues into more Radio Prison, which now is a real prison in which Japanese detective Young Guy (Austin, a parody of Nick Danger) is being tortured by Lieutennant Bradshaw (Bergman).
+This segues into more Radio Prison, which now is a real prison in which Japanese detective Young Guy (Austin, a parody of Nick Danger) is being tortured by Lieutenant Bradshaw (Bergman).
 The radio announcer (Ossman) interrupts for "Puzzle Box", where the show's fans write in to pose trick puzzle questions.
 Today's question is, "Why does the porridge bird lay his egg in the air?"; Young Guy says the answer will be revealed on tomorrow's show.
 The show returns with the Martian Space Party scene where Young Guy goes home to his girlfriend Nikki (Proctor) and butler Rotonoto (Ossman).
-The butler introduces Lieutennant "Brad Shaw" (Bergman), who accuses Young Guy of being all the monsters plaguing the island.
+The butler introduces Lieutenant "Brad Shaw" (Bergman), who accuses Young Guy of being all the monsters plaguing the island.
 Young Guy reveals Brad Shaw to be George Bernard Shaw, "famous author and literary smart-guy", who as a writer, is responsible for all problems he creates.
 Shaw tries to escape, but Rotonoto knocks Guy and Shaw out with the champagne gong, and takes over the show.
 He has two tickets for himself and Nikki to the Forbidden City.

 This segues into the Natural Surrealist Light People's Party convention which is in the process of nominating George Papoon as its candidate for US president.
-The convention is covered by newsmen Eric (Austin), two Walters (Proctor and Ossman), and Charles B. Smith (Bergman).
+The convention is covered by newsmen Eric (Ossman), two Walters (Proctor and Austin), and Charles B. Smith (Bergman).
 (These are named as homage to Eric Sevareid, Walter Cronkite, and Charles Collingwood.)
 Charles is on Monster Island covering the President's rocket flight to Mars, and its attack by the monster Glutamoto.
 The rocket's countdown coincides with the convention's countdown for launching the "Papoon Balloon".

 As the rocket lifts off, the lilting vocal is repeated, segueing into a reprise of the "Dope Humor of the '70s" commercial, which fades out.